+As noted above, the Compensation Committee sets the annual performance targets at levels that it believes are aggressive, but achievable.
+As shown in the chart above, in certain years, the AIP had zero payout or was paid out at less than target.
+Further, the AIP has never paid out at its maximum level in any year.

-The Company believes that its annual performance incentive structure for executives that is closely tied to the Company's performance objectives is relatively difficult to achieve, as evidenced by the payout of less than 70.0% of the annual performance incentive for fiscal 2006 and no annual performance incentive payout for fiscal 2007 and fiscal 2008.
-The Company's current seven-year trend of higher than 100% achievement for performance targets has corresponded with the significant growth of the Domino's business over that time.
-This growth has been driven by many factors, including the reformulation and launch of our hand-tossed pizza in 2009, an increased focus on technology platforms and creative advertising that highlights our growing brand and product offerings.
-The Company's domestic sales performance continues to be top of the QSR industry with a 7-year domestic same store sales average increase of over 7%.
-Beginning in 2010, the Company's domestic year-over-year same store sales increases were 9.9% in 2010, 3.5% in 2011, 3.1% in 2012, 5.4% in 2013, 7.5% in 2014, 12.0% in 2015 and 10.5% in 2016.
-In addition, the Company's common stock has increased 3,281% from January 1, 2009 through December 31, 2016.
-These business results have led a very competitive industry and have manifested in overachievement in relation to the annual performance incentive targets during this same time period.
-In addition, because the annual performance targets set by the Compensation Committee were based on the Company's performance as a whole, the likelihood of each named executive officer achieving his or her annual performance incentive targets was equal.
+The Company's current eight-year trend of higher than 100% achievement of annual performance targets has corresponded with the significant growth of the Domino's business over that time.
+This growth has been driven by many factors, including the reformulation and launch of our hand-tossed pizza in 2009, an increased focus on technology platforms, creative advertising that highlights our growing brand and product offerings, the introduction of a reimaged carryout-friendly store design and franchisee performance.

+The Company's domestic sales performance continues to be top of the QSR industry with an eight-year domestic same store sales average increase of nearly 7.5%.
+Beginning in 2010, the Company's domestic year-over-year same store sales increases were 9.9% in 2010, 3.5% in 2011, 3.1% in 2012, 5.4% in 2013, 7.5% in 2014, 12.0% in 2015, 10.5% in 2016 and 7.7% in 2017.
+The Company's international same store sales increased by 6.9% in 2010, 6.8% in 2011, 5.2% in 2012, 6.2% in 2013, 6.9% in 2014, 7.8% in 2015, 6.3% in 2016 and 3.4% in 2017.
+(For a description of how the Company calculates same store sales, a commonly-used statistical measure in the quick-service industry that the

+Company believes is important to understanding its financial performance, see our Annual Report on Form 10-K filed with the SEC on February 20, 2018.)
+Additionally, the Company's global retail sales have increased by 11.0% in 2011, 6.5% in 2012, 8.2% in 2013, 11.1% in 2014, 8.4% in 2015, 12.5% in 2016 and 12.7% in 2017 and the Company's common stock price has increased 3,912% from January 1, 2009 through December 31, 2017.

+These business results have outpaced a very competitive industry and have resulted in overachievement in relation to the annual performance incentive targets during this same time period.
+In addition, because the annual performance targets set by the Compensation Committee were based on the Company's performance as a whole, the likelihood of each named executive officer achieving his annual performance incentive targets were equal.

-The specific performance targets established by the Compensation Committee are based on the financial planning of the Company and take into account a variety of factors including certain plans, programs, commodity pricing and discounts (including long-term supply contracts), product pricing and discounts, volume and sales predictions, marketing plans and expenses, domestic and international store count projections, product initiatives, technological initiatives, macroeconomic conditions and other meaningful information.
+The specific performance targets established by the Compensation Committee are based on the business plans of the Company and take into account a variety of factors including certain plans, programs, commodity pricing and discounts (including long-term supply contracts), product pricing and discounts, volume and sales predictions, marketing plans and expenses, domestic and international store count projections, product initiatives, technological initiatives, macroeconomic conditions and other meaningful information.

-The amount of the payouts for 2016 exceeded the target annual performance incentive payout because actual performance was 106.06% of target performance.
-Accordingly, pursuant to the terms of the plan described above, based on this level of performance, the Compensation Committee determined that 160.6% of the target incentive payout was earned by our named executive officers for fiscal 2016.
+The amount of the annual performance incentive payouts for 2017 exceeded the target annual performance incentive payout because actual performance was 102.189% of the annual performance target.
+Accordingly, pursuant to the terms of the AIP (as described above), based on this level of performance, 121.89% of the target incentive payout was earned by our named executive officers for fiscal 2017.